b-d055/us-congressional-records/README.md

 python get_congressional_record.py 165 your_api_key_here --force-override
 ```

-### Note
+### Notes

-There are rate limits on the congress.gov API endpoint, hence the retries in the script.
-It may take a while to download an entire volume, especially if there are many issues and articles.
+- There are rate limits on the congress.gov API endpoint.
+The script includes automatic retry logic with exponential backoff.

-### Available Data

-The 2024 volume (Volume 170) has already been pulled in its entirety and is available in the `congressional_records_170` directory.
+- Downloading an entire volume may take considerable time depending on the number of issues and articles.
+- The script uses concurrent execution to speed up downloads where possible.
+- Articles are saved as separate text files in directories organized by volume and issue number.